TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/golang/go-development-flow.md

 ### Plugin compiler

 We provide a plugin build environment to manage compatibility restrictions for plugins.

-The plugin compiler ensures compatibility between the system architecture and the Go version for your target environment.
+- Ensures compatibility of the system architecture and an official Tyk release

-The plugin compiler also provides cross-compilation support.
+- Provides a cross-compilation environment to build plugins for your target architecture

+It's recommended to use the Plugin Compiler to build plugins for an official release.

 Continue with [Go Plugin Compiler](https://tyk.io/docs/product-stack/tyk-gateway/advanced-configurations/plugins/golang/go-plugin-compiler/).